 Technology can be a pain in the neck!

 Do you ever feel like your head and your shoulders are becoming one?
-The distance between your ears and your shoulders are getting closer and closer together as the day goes on, posture worsens and stress levels increase.
+The distance between your ears and your shoulders is getting closer and closer together as the day goes on, posture worsens and stress levels increase.
 Did you know some of this tension, pain and discomfort can be caused by how you are using your smartphone?
 Looking down to text, scrolling through the latest news on social media, and checking your calendar and emails can cause strains to the neck and upper back muscles.
-It can lead to knots or muscle spasms and inflammation at the joints.
+It can lead to knots or muscle spasms and inflammation in the joints.
 Some may experience nerve pain across the shoulders, down the back or into the arms.

 What You Can Do:

 - Limit your time on your smartphone.
 Regular breaks are needed.
 Make an effort to get off of your phone after 20 minutes and move around.